 Every year around June, each commission picks two or three topics they want to review.
 They then decide who they want to talk to, what sort of information is needed and the timelines to get it all done.

 The commissions talk to the people who use the services they are reviewing, and the organisations that represent them.
 This is how we get the most honest picture of how the the council and our partners is doing.

 The commission Councillors and support officers then look at that service's performance, find out who in the country does it better and looks for improvements that can be made in Hackney.

 Occasionally we complete pieces of work that do not fit within the committee structure.
-4 ad hoc budget srutiny task groups were completed in 2011/12, which reviewed areas of significant spend.
-Please visit special projects find out more.
+Four ad hoc budget scrutiny task groups were completed in 2011/12, which reviewed areas of significant spend.
+See special projects to find out more.